AIS course descriptions

 In addition to University Requirements:

-- At least 18 units of minor requirements
+- 18 - 24 units of emphasis or minor requirements.

 - Elective courses, if needed, to reach an overall total of at least 120 units.